 A concise and focused title will help you gain the attention of the readers.
 However, you might need to adjust your title several times as you write the paper because your comprehensive research might continue to add new dimensions to your study.

 Write a brief executive summary or an abstract of your proposal if you have been asked to do so in the structural guidelines.
-Generally, the abstract is included in the final dissertation paper with a length of around 300-400 words.
+Generally, the abstract is included in the final dissertation paper, typically ranging in length from 300 to 400 words.

 Introduction

-This is your first chance to make a strong impression on the reader.
-Not only your introduction section should be engaging, contextually, but it is also supposed to provide a background to the topic and explain the thesis problem.
+Your introduction section should be engaging, and it is also supposed to provide a background to the topic and explain the research problem.

-Here is what the first paragraph of the introduction section should include:
+Here is how you can write the first paragraph of the introduction:

 - Explain your research idea and present a clear understanding as to why you’ve chosen this topic.